Defect 2 spin blocks of symmetric groups and canonical basis coefficients: -pairs

+Now we come to the exceptional partitions in the cases where $\blk\si$ and $\blk\tau$ are not Scopes--Kessar equivalent.
+In these cases we use the labelling for the exceptional partitions introduced in \cref{21stuff,23stuff}.

-\begin{propn} Suppose that either $i=0$ and $k=3$, or $i\gs1$ and $k=1$.
+\begin{propn} Suppose that either $i=0$ and $k=3$, or $1\ls i<n$ and $k=1$.
 Let $\alpha\domsby\beta\domsby\gamma$ be the exceptional partitions in $\pb\sigma$, and $\halpha\domsby\hbeta\domsby\hgamma$ the exceptional partitions in $\pb\tau$.
-Then there is an integer $d\gs1$ such that the following hold. \begin{enumerate}[ref=(\arabic*)] \item $\ddd\alpha=\ddd\gamma=\ddd\hbeta=d$ and $\col\alpha=\col\hbeta=\col\gamma$. \item $\ddd\halpha=\ddd\beta=\ddd\hgamma=d-1$ and $\col\halpha=\col\beta=\col\hgamma$. \item If $\la\in\pb\sigma$ is unexceptional with $|\ddd\la-d|\ls1$, then either \begin{itemize} \item $\la\doms\gamma$ and $\psi_i(\la)\doms\hbeta$, or \item $\la\domsby\alpha$ and $\psi_i(\la)\domsby\hbeta$. \end{itemize} \item If $\la\in\pb\sigma$ is unexceptional with $|\ddd\la-(d-1)|\ls1$, then either \begin{itemize} \item $\la\doms\beta$ and $\psi_i(\la)\doms\hgamma$, or \item $\la\domsby\beta$ and $\psi_i(\la)\domsby\halpha$. \end{itemize} \end{enumerate} \end{propn}
+Then there is an integer $d\gs1$ such that the following hold. \begin{enumerate}[ref=(\arabic*)] \item $\ddd\alpha=\ddd\hbeta=\ddd\gamma=d$ and $\col\alpha=\col\hbeta=\col\gamma$. \item $\ddd\halpha=\ddd\beta=\ddd\hgamma=d-1$ and $\col\halpha=\col\beta=\col\hgamma$. \item If $\la\in\pb\sigma$ is unexceptional with $|\ddd\la-d|\ls1$, then either \begin{itemize} \item $\la\doms\gamma$ and $\psi_i(\la)\doms\hbeta$, or \item $\la\domsby\alpha$ and $\psi_i(\la)\domsby\hbeta$. \end{itemize} \item If $\la\in\pb\sigma$ is unexceptional with $|\ddd\la-(d-1)|\ls1$, then either \begin{itemize} \item $\la\doms\beta$ and $\psi_i(\la)\doms\hgamma$, or \item $\la\domsby\beta$ and $\psi_i(\la)\domsby\halpha$. \end{itemize} \end{enumerate} \end{propn}

 \begin{pf} To prove parts \ref{da} and \ref{dha}, we define two integers $l$ and $m$ depending on the abacus configuration of $\sigma$.
-We continue to use the notation $\ope xy\sigma$ for the number of parts of $\sigma$ lying strictly between $x$ and~$y$. \begin{itemize} \item Suppose $i\gs1$ and the addable $i$-node of $\sigma$ lies in column $i+1$.
+We continue to use the notation $\ope xy\sigma$ for the number of parts of $\sigma$ lying strictly between~$x$ and~$y$.
+We identify five cases. \begin{enumerate}[label=(\alph*)] \item Suppose $i\gs1$ and the addable $i$-node of $\sigma$ lies in column $i+1$.
 Then define